alexmortali/fifa-data-dashboard/README.md

 # DEMO
-A live demo can be found at - https://alexmortali.github.io/fifa-data-dashboard/
+A live demo can be found [here](https://alexmortali.github.io/fifa-data-dashboard/)

 # UX
 The website is desktop first and is a single page dashboard.
 It's layout consists of a fixed sidebar on the left hand side which provides filters and a reset button to the users.
 It then has the main content on the right